GSS-Cogs/de-helpers/README.md

 ## Usage

-To use (for example) a custom filter for databaker, you can import them via:
+To use a custom filter for databaker, you can import them (to use the example) via:

 ```
 from dehelpers.filters import foofilter